medmouine/gomad/README.md

   * [Result](#result)

 ### This package is still in an early stage of development.
-Feel free to open a PR and contribute or just open an issue to help me priorities features.
+Feel free to open a PR and contribute or just open an issue to help me prioritize features.

 Following is a list of featured and upcoming modules in no specific order: